 This form will be reviewed which will tell them if you qualify for this program or not.
 Along with the form, you should also provide the documents as proof like your recent W-2 form, detailed information about your employment, and more.

 2. To apply for the Total and Permanent Disability (TPD) Discharge, you must submit a TPD application with the documents demonstrating your disability.
 You can apply for this on the official website of Federal Student Aid or download the form.

 3. To apply for the Teacher Loan Forgiveness Program, you have to log in directly to your Navient account and apply online directly with them.

-Although private Navient Student loans are not always eligible for loan forgiveness, there are a few private student loan forgiveness options.
-This also includes private loan assistance programs, such as the ones that are offered to the health care providers by the National Health Service Corps, as well as refinancing and negotiating Lower monthly payments.
+Although Private Navient Loans are not always eligible for loan forgiveness, there are a few private student loan forgiveness options.
+It also includes private loan assistance programs, such as the ones that are offered to the health care providers by the National Health Service Corps, and more.